Why Did My Credit Score Drop? Understanding the Factors Behind Credit Score Changes

 New Credit Inquiries

-Each time you apply for new credit, a hard inquiry is made on your credit report.
-Multiple inquiries within a short period can signal to lenders that you may be in financial trouble, leading to a drop in your credit score.
+Every time you apply for new credit, your credit record is searched.
+Many questions asked in a short time might indicate to lenders that you could be in financial difficulty, which would lower your credit score.

 Closing Credit Accounts